 Characterized by bright colors and jubilant parades, Pride Month is often viewed as a period of celebration for the lesbian, gay, bisexual, and transgender (LGBT) community.
 Pride Month, however, is not one giant party; it is a time to remember the discrimination and persecution LGBT people have endured, as well as a time to reflect on the continued need for change.
 Healthcare is one of many realms in which LGBT people still encounter barriers to equality.
 According to Human Rights Watch, “[many] LGBT people have difficulty finding providers who are knowledgeable about their needs, encounter discrimination from insurers or providers, or delay or forego care because of concerns about how they will be treated.
 In the absence of federal legislation prohibiting healthcare discrimination based on sexual orientation and gender identity, LGBT people are often left with little recourse when discrimination occurs”.

-Keeping these considerations in mind, it’s no surprise that rates of mental health and substance use disorders are higher in the LGBT community.
+Keeping these considerations in mind, it’s no surprise that rates of mental health and substance use in the LGBT community are higher.

 The Invisible Suffering of LGBT People